 Most young children go through a stage of not wanting to eat their greens (so to speak) and this fad as most parents are aware, is grown out of during early school years.
 However, there are some young children where this does not happen and the study shows these children tend to develop mental health issues.

 After a study that involved more than 3000 pre-school aged children lead researcher

-Children with both moderate and severely selective eating habits displayed symptoms of anxiety and other mental health problems.
-Dr Nancy Zucker, a Family Clinical Psychologist and Eating Disorder Specialist and her team discovered that both moderate and extremely picky children’s eating habits showed symptoms of anxiety and other mental conditions such as depression, and attention deficit disorder.
+Children with both moderate and severe selective eating habits displayed symptoms of anxiety and other mental health problems.
+Dr. Nancy Zucker, a Family Clinical Psychologist, and Eating Disorder Specialist, and her team discovered that both moderate and extremely picky children’s eating habits showed symptoms of anxiety and other mental conditions such as depression, and attention deficit disorder.